venkytv/botmand/BOT-WRITING-GUIDE.md

     the channel any more.
 But until another message is sent by the bot (or by a user explicitly creating a Slack thread from that message), the actual thread is not seen in Slack.
 This can be confusing.
-The best thing to do after switching to "thread" mode is for the the bot to send a follow-up message.
+The best thing to do after switching to "thread" mode is for the bot to send a follow-up message.
 The follow-up message will automatically create the thread in Slack.